What Is Pompe Disease?

 Newborn babies are screened for many diseases, and in some U.S. states, Pompe disease is one of them.

-Diagnosis before birth might be done if another child in the family has the disease and the genetic mutation is found.
+Diagnosis before birth might be done if another child in the family has the disease and the gene change is found.

 How Is Pompe Disease Treated?